nickbar01234/vt-git-workshop/GitReference.md

 I will outline a common guideline when working in teams with Github.

 - Clearly communicate with everyone to delegate tasks.
-- Before you begin working on a new feature, checkout the main branch and pull the latest main.
+- Before you begin working on a new feature, checkout `main` and pull the latest `main`.
 - Work on the new feature off a branch.
 - When you're happy with your changes, push, make a PR, and ping someone else for review.
 - If your changes introduce merge conflicts: